 Also, be careful about freshwater fish.
 Before eating it regularly, check local advisories to know how much is safe to eat.

-Other Ways to Be Safe Eating Fish
+Other Ways to Eat Fish Safely

 You can also help protect yourself when eating fish by removing the skin, fat, and organs, then draining the fat, before cooking it.
 Doing so may help remove fat-soluble pollutants in the animal.